ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Main Memory.md

 ![[Pasted image 20240417221123.png]]

 # Contiguous Allocation

+-   Contiguous allocation is a memory allocation technique used by operating systems to assign memory to programs and data in a sequential, contiguous manner.

 - Main memory must support both OS and user processes
 - Limited resource, must allocate efficiently